HackMelbourne/Decoded-3/w4-participant-workbook.md

   > 📝 `random_memes_image_link = [e['url'] for e in random_memes]` - this particular quirky syntax is Python's list comprehension - it's a really powerful tool to quickly reshape data structure to our use case, if leveraged properly.
 See if you can reason about this line!

-- Moving on to our third event listener - when a user messages `;;random subreddit wholesomememes`
+- Moving on to our third event listener - when a user messages `;;subreddit wholesomememes`

   - First, we need to rig this event listener to respond to the right command